-The menu and OLED display features (V3.2 Software)
+The menu and OLED display features (V3.3 Software)

 In the top right corner you see the battery bar.
-On the battery bar the fully charged battery value is set 12.7 V. So for all voltages of your car battery above this value it will diplay all bars.
+On the battery bar the fully charged battery value is set 12.7 V. So for all voltages of your car battery above this value it will display all bars.
 The lower limit of the battery bar can be set via the “Batt Alarm” item in the main menu.
 By default it is set to 11 V.

 The weld pulse duration can be set by turning the rotary encoder.
 The maximum is limited to 100ms by default.
 This maximum can be changed in the sytem menu if necessary.

 The Weld Pulse Measurement Feature

 This feature was introduced with software version 3.2.1 and allows the Spot Welder to measure the voltage drop across the two welding cables and the Spot Welder itself.
 From that value it then calculates the Amps.
 The Amp calculation works with a fixed system resistance value of 9mOhm because it is not possible for the Spot Welder to measure the resistance.
 This means that the Amp calculation will only be accurate if you are using the original welding cables and place the tips on the nickel strip about 1 cm apart.

 Also make sure when using the Fuse that you connect the 12V power cable that goes to the Spot Welder to the welding cable side of the fuse.
 Connecting it to the other side or even directly to the car battery will change the voltage drop the Spot Welder measures and therefore create wrong Amp calculation results.